The Tractors (album)

-The Tractors is the self-titled debut studio album by American country music band The Tractors.
+The Tractors is the debut studio album by American country music band the Tractors.
 Released in August 1994 on Arista Records, it set a record for becoming the fastest-selling debut album by a group to achieve Recording Industry Association of America platinum certification in the United States; by the end of the year, it was certified double platinum, and became the highest-selling country album of 1994.
 The tracks "Baby Likes to Rock It", "Tryin' to Get to New Orleans", and "Badly Bent" were all released as singles.
 "Baby Likes to Rock It" was the only one to reach the top 40, peaking at number 11 on Hot Country Songs.

 Recording the album

-Steve Ripley, the Tractors' lead vocalist and guitarist, co-produced the album along with keyboardist/bass vocalist Walt Richmond at The Church Studio in Tulsa, OK.
+Steve Ripley, the Tractors' lead vocalist and guitarist, co-produced and recorded the album along with keyboardist/bass vocalist Walt Richmond at The Church Studio in Tulsa, Oklahoma.